Eastern Turkey Itinerary: How To Explore Upper Mesopotamia

 - ZİNCİRLİ SOKAĞI (Chain Street) – a traditional narrow street from the Ottoman period.

-- Attend to a sira night.
+- Attend a sira night.
 It is a show with traditional music and dancing, typical for Sanliurfa.

 Where to eat in Sanliurfa?